Justin-Ott/example-ts/README.md

 - **Document your tests.** Good descriptions help others (and future you) understand what's being tested.
 - **Use meaningful variable names.** Compare `a`, `b`, `carry` to `inputA`, `inputB`, `carryIn`.
 - **Group related tests.** Use `describe()` blocks to organize by functionality.
-- **Don't over-test.** Exhaustive testing is powerful but slow—use it selectively.
+- **Don't over-test.** Exhaustive testing is powerful but slow-use it selectively.

 ## License